 The hour-long report shows Dr. Gawande talking with patients and colleagues about difficult end-of-life issues.
 Both doctors and patients have trouble managing their expectations about death and the process of dying.
 After all, doctors want to fix things and patients believe there is always “something … read on

 I had a good laugh last week when I read the following news story: Ibuprofen adds 12 years to life!
 Cheap painkillers can slow ageing and fight disease.

 In laboratory tests, ibuprofen was found to extend the lives of worms and flies by the equivalent of about 12 years in human terms.

 Which means, according to the author:

-Regular doses of ibuprofen could allow people to live up to 12 years longer.
+Regular doses of ibuprofen could allow people

 There are several pieces of advice for helping prevent or delay age-related dementia and Alzheimer’s.